unit73e/haskell_exercises/ch1.md

 1. Add an element to the beggining of a list

+1. How do you define a string?

-1. Print a character
+1. How do you define a character?

 1. How are string implemeted in haskell?

-1. How do you check the type of an expression?
+1. How do you inspect the type of an expression?

 1. Write a program to count the lines of a given file